- Introduction

 -

-Specify a Cluster name and select the required configuration, such as the Worker type and Driver type.
+Specify a Cluster name and select the required configuration, such as the Databricks runtime version and Node type.

 -

-Expand the Advanced options section and select the Spark tab.
+Expand the Advanced options section and click the Spark tab.

 -

-In the Spark Config box, paste the following code that specifies the configurations needed to read the data from your S3 account:
+In the Spark Config box, paste the following code:

 spark.databricks.delta.alterTable.rename.enabledOnAWS true spark.hadoop.fs.s3a.impl shaded.databricks.org.apache.hadoop.fs.s3a.S3AFileSystem spark.hadoop.fs.s3n.impl shaded.databricks.org.apache.hadoop.fs.s3a.S3AFileSystem spark.hadoop.fs.s3n.impl.disable.cache true spark.hadoop.fs.s3.impl.disable.cache true spark.hadoop.fs.s3a.impl.disable.cache true spark.hadoop.fs.s3.impl shaded.databricks.org.apache.hadoop.fs.s3a.S3AFileSystem